blaisep/vitrina-home/docs/source/describe/about.rst

     """
     Feature: User authentication for some pages
       Scenario: A page requires Authentication
-        Given The server receives a request for a protected pagee When The request does not have authZ
+        Given The server receives a request for a protected page When The request does not have authZ
         Then The server denies access to the page.